calvinmorett/calvinmorett.github.io/_posts/2024-03-30-contextmenuwindows.md

 There is a lot of things you can do to create issues with your computer in "Regedit" so please be careful.
 As long as you follow along and don't delete anything important, you'll be fine!

-The next step is to navigate to the path below within "Regedit", sort of like how you use the input in a browser to go to website URL, you can type or copy/paste the path below, to the top bar of the program and press enter.
+The next step is to navigate to the path below within "Regedit", sort of like how you use the input in a browser to go to a website URL, you can type or copy/paste the path below, to the top bar of the program and press enter.

  Copy Path
 ```Computer\HKEY_CLASSES_ROOT\Directory\Background\shell\```